-For Educational Purposes Only!
+Cheryl Wang Moderator For Educational Purposes Only!
 Nothing we say can be used against us or our clients or employers in a court of law.

 Relevant Types of Transactions

-- Acquisitions
+- Acquisitions / Diligence

 - Joint Venture Agreements

 - Licenses

 - Assignments

 - Non-Compete Agreements

 - Covenants Not to Sue / Coexistence Agreements

 - Settlement Agreements

 Fundamentals of Copyright Rights

 What is a Copyright? (©)

+- Copyright protects original works of authorship that are fixed in a tangible medium of expression

-- Protects original, creative works
+- Eligible works of authorship

-- Protects "expression" but not "ideas"

 - Paintings, Photographs

 - Novels

 - Songs

 - Movies & Commercials

 - Software

 - Characters

 How do I obtain a copyright?

-- Copyright exists from the moment the work is created and fixed in a tangible medium - Registration is not required to have rights - Registration is required to bring suit for infringement of U.S. work - Rights can also be obtained by assignment

-Main Copyright Disputes
+- Copyright exists from the moment the work is created and fixed in a tangible medium - Registration is not required to have rights - Registration is required to bring suit for infringement of U.S. work - Rights can also be obtained by assignment Main Copyright Disputes • Ownership:

-Ownership: